-OEH manages various grants programs under the banner of the NSW Environmental Trust.
+The NSW Environmental Trust offers a range of grant programs.
 These programs fund projects that rehabilitate or regenerate the environment, or promote environmental education and sustainability.

-- The environmental restoration and rehabilitation community bush regeneration large project stream funds projects that restore or rehabilitate degraded areas; or protect important ecosystems and habitats; prevent or minimise future environmental damage and enhance the quality of sspecific environmental resources.
-These projects are run by community groups and are to be sustained over a six year period.
+An environmental restoration and rehabilitation program that is funding projects that are restoring and rehabilitating degraded areas; or protecting important ecosystems and habitats; preventing or minimising future environmental damage and enhancing the quality of specific environmental resources.
+These projects are run by community groups and are being delivered over a six year period.